Parenting Plans, Visitation & COVID-19 in Washington State

 - Spanish / Español

-Read common questions and answers about visitation and parenting plans during the COVID-19 crisis. #3280EN
+Common questions and answers about visitation and parenting plans during the pandemic. #3280EN

 The WashingtonLawHelp attorney-editors had a conversation with 2 of NJP's family law attorneys, Jill Mullins and Alex Kory, about the complications of following Parenting Plans during the Coronavirus (COVID-19) Crisis.